Steve Stricker WITB: Clubs that Led to Spectacular Success

 These irons offer the compact profile and buttery-soft feel of players’ irons, with the forgiveness of game-improvement golf clubs.
 In my experience, the Apex 19 Pro Forged irons provide supreme feedback, acoustics, and clean turf interaction.
 However, they offer minimal forgiveness to the average golfer.

-I realize that it is challenging to find an Apex 19 Pro Forged iron out of the box, but there is the new and improved Apex Pro 21 Tungsten.
+I realize that finding an Apex 19 Pro Forged iron out of the box is challenging, but there is the new and improved Apex Pro 21 Tungsten.
 It generates faster ball speed and leniency than its predecessor.

 PROS